 KSSL's student success goal is to add deeper relevance, context, and meaning to student learning, and motivate students to higher levels of academic achievement and degree completion.
 Through participation in KSSL, students develop leadership skills for their careers and civic lives, as they advocate and act for diverse, equitable, healthy, and sustainable communities in Hawai'i and beyond.

 For additional information please visit kapiolaniserve.weebly.com or call (808) 734-9353 or email kccserve@hawaii.edu.

-You can always come by our office located in the Kikaha O'Leahi Center in Iliahi 231.
+Come by our office located in the Kīkaha o Lae'ahi Center in Iliahi 231.

 First-Year Experience